nihal-5/automatic-product-creator-pos-erp/procurement_automation/README.md

 - Inventory (JSON or CSV): `sku`, `location_id`, `on_hand`, `inbound`.
 - Sales (JSON or CSV): `sku`, `location_id`, `qty`, `days` (qty sold over this many days).

 Upload JSON arrays or CSVs that match these fields.
-See `procurement_automation/data.py` for the included sample payloads.
+See `procurement_automation/data.py` for the included baseline payloads.

 ## Output shape (excerpt)
 ```json